Making loose leaf tea does not have to be complicated - here is everything you might need to know about infusing our tea.

 For ease, we give all our weights in standard teacup (150ml) ratios - scale them up or down depending on your own cup size.
 Again, always round up quantities if you’re unsure.

 Oolong is a little bit special and we’d recommend using 2 - 4g per 150ml, it’s based entirely on your personal preference.
-For rolled Oolongs like Milk, Rare, Very Rare, and Sunset, 2g is approximately a heaped teaspoon.
+For rolled Oolongs like Golden Lily Milk, Iron Goddess, Very Rare, and Sunset, 2g is approximately a heaped teaspoon.
 For leaf Oolongs like Da Hong Pao it’s a level tablespoon.

 Golden Lily Milk Oolong